MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x3f--no-more-system-ptes.md

 ---
 title: Bug Check 0x3F NO\_MORE\_SYSTEM\_PTES
 description: The NO\_MORE\_SYSTEM\_PTES bug check has a value of 0x0000003F.
-This is the result of a system which has performed too many I/O actions.
-This has resulted in fragmented system page table entries (PTE). ms.assetid: b8164ec3-87c3-4629-ab70-6addbf368b76
+This is the result of a system which has performed too many I/O actions. ms.assetid: b8164ec3-87c3-4629-ab70-6addbf368b76
 keywords: ["Bug Check 0x3F NO_MORE_SYSTEM_PTES", "NO_MORE_SYSTEM_PTES"]
 topic_type: